The Business Plan

-In my experience, a good target to aim for is an average annual return of 15% - 30%.
+In my experience, a good target to work towards is an average annual return of 10% - 25%.

-This level of performance is reasonably achievable for independent traders, while being attractive to both small-to-medium scale investors/customers (clients).
+This level of performance is reasonably achievable, while being attractive to most people.

-The aim is not to generate high returns over the next 1 or 2 years, but to generate above-market returns over the 10 years.
+The aim is not to generate high returns over the next couple of years, but to generate above-market returns over the next decade.

 2. Sub-20% drawdowns

-A significant part of any trading business is about keeping your clients satisfied.
+A significant portion of a successful trading business involves keeping your clients satisfied.

 This means that they should never have to worry about significant capital loss, which is generally achieved by keeping drawdowns smaller than 20%.

 Drawdowns over 20% = Stressed clients = Clients leave = Bad for business

 The less worried your clients are about drawdowns, the more funds they will invest with you down the line, and the more likely they are to recommend you to their friends.

 After 6 months of generating above-market gains with sub-20% drawdowns, don't be surprised if your clients and/or assets under management suddenly increase by 50% or more.